buildbot/buildbot/master/docs/manual/customization.rst

     <buildsticker buildid="{{build.buildid}}"/>

-Note that those two directives will make additional http requests from the browser in order to fetch the necessary data they need to be rendered.
+Note that those two directives will make additional HTTP requests from the browser in order to fetch the necessary data they need to be rendered.

 .. _Flask: http://flask.pocoo.org/
 .. _Bottle: https://bottlepy.org/docs/dev/